Why Can't I Have It ALL in a Relationship?

 - Pocketing – Refusing to introduce a partner to friends/family, keeping them hidden.

-Words About Abusive or Unrealistic Expectations
+Abusive or Unrealistic Expectations

 - Gold-digging – Expecting financial support instead of partnership.